ivanmota/IgugaChecksumUtility/README.md

 The above code will create the directory **Release** were the module build results will be stored.

-## How to manually install this tool
+## How to manually install this module

 Run the following powershell command to discover where the Powershell Modules are installed